Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Methods

 \subsection{Binary initial conditions}

 The simulation sets we analyze here are the same as those presented by \cite{costa2023}.
-In this work, we analyze BNSs and BHNSs for the first time, whereas \cite{costa2023} focused on binary BHs.
+In this work, we analyze BNSs and BHNSs for the first time, whereas \cite{costa2023} focus on binary BHs.

-We assume the following fiducial models for the IMFs and initial orbital properties of the simulated binary stars.
-For both Pop.~II and Pop.~III binary stars, we randomly sample the initial mass ratios, orbital periods and eccentricities from the distributions reported by \cite{sana2012} and obtained from observations of Galactic O-type binary stars.
-For Pop.~III binary stars, we randomly sample the ZAMS masses of Pop.~III primaries from a log-flat IMF, as motivated by previous studies \citep{sb2013, susa2014, hirano2015, wollenberg2020, chon2021, tanikawa2021b, jaura2022, prole2022}.
-In contrast, we randomly sample the ZAMS masses of Pop.~II primaries from a Kroupa IMF \citep{kroupa2001}.
+We assumed the following fiducial models for the IMFs and initial orbital properties of the simulated binary stars.
+For both Pop.~II and Pop.~III binary stars, we randomly sampled the initial mass ratios, orbital periods, and eccentricities from the distributions reported by \cite{sana2012} and obtained from observations of Galactic O-type binary stars.
+For Pop.~III binary stars, we randomly sampled the ZAMS masses of Pop.~III primaries from a log-flat IMF, which we were motivated to do by previous studies \citep{sb2013, susa2014, hirano2015, wollenberg2020, chon2021, tanikawa2021b, jaura2022, prole2022}.
+In contrast, we randomly sampled the ZAMS masses of Pop.~II primaries from a Kroupa IMF \citep{kroupa2001}.
 Hereafter, we refer to our fiducial model for Pop.~III and Pop.~II binary stars as log1 and kro1, respectively, for consistency with previous works \citep{costa2023,santoliquido2023,mestichelli2024}.

 In Sections~\ref{sec:mrd_bhns}, \ref{sec:mrd_bns}, and \ref{sec: bhns_primary_models}, we compare our fiducial models with additional simulations that assume a variety of initial conditions, encompassing the uncertainties on both IMF and orbital properties of Pop.~III binary stars.
 We describe the additional models in Appendix~\ref{ap:isolated} and summarize them in Table~\ref{table:ic_costa}.
-We wish to point out that in this work we do not explore the possibility of a minimum ZAMS mass smaller than $2\,\msun$, and, as a consequence, we do not analyze the impact of stars with $m_{\rm ZAMS}<2\,\msun$.
+Here, we do not consider stars with $m_{\rm ZAMS}<2\,\msun$.